Juttstodio/CondenCollect/README.md

 ## Project Structure

 ## Disclaimer

+This software is distributed under the Jutt Studio Attribution License (JSAL) 1.0.
+See the [LICENSE](LICENSE) file for full details.

 This tool is intended for **educational and security awareness purposes only**.
 The developer, Jutt Studio, is not responsible for any misuse or damage caused by this program.
 Using this tool for any malicious or illegal activity is strictly prohibited. **You are solely responsible for your actions.**